AXA car insurance review

 Summary

 AXA is a well-respected global insurance brand offering a range of different insurance products such as car insurance.
-AXA car insurance offers lots of competitive benefits, such as the opportunity to mirror your NCD, uninsured driver protection, and extras such as enhanced personal injury add-ons.
-While a courtesy car isn't included as standard, it's possible to add this on at an additional cost as well.
-Optional add-ons mean you can tailor the policy to your needs.
+AXA car insurance offers lots of competitive benefits, such as the opportunity to mirror your NCD, uninsured driver protection, and European cover.
+While a courtesy car isn't included with the AXA standard policies, it's possible to add this on at an additional cost.
+Other optional add-ons to AXA's comprehensive policies include breakdown cover and legal cover meaning you can tailor the policy to your needs.